 - They are also a perfect plant to cover a sloping bank.

-- The flowers are self cleaning and the spent flowers fall off on their own accord so once planted they are easy care.
+- The flowers are self-cleaning, and the spent flowers fall off on their own accord so once planted they are easy to care for.

 Do You Grow Plumbago Plants Where You Live?